avplayer/js-tinyrpc/README.md

 }
 ```

-then with node-tinyrpc, you may have:
+then with js-tinyrpc, you may have:

 nodejs server